oedersonmacedo/promises-generators-async-js/README.md

 # Promises, Generators and Async/Await

   - #### Promises
     - The promises are objects reponsible for modeling asynchronous behavior, allowing their treatment in an easier and more direct way;
     - To create a promise, just instantiate it, executing the resolve function in case of success, being handled by then;
     - In case of failurethe reject function must be executed,being handled by means of catch;
     - It's possible to centralize the handling of a promise by chaining its returns;
     - We can execute several promises at the same time, returning after all succeed using Promise.all;
     - We can also execute several promises at the same time, returning after the first succeeds using Promise.race, or if there is an error, it returns this one;
     - We can also execute several promises at the same time, returning after the first one succeeds using Promise.any, just returning the first one successfully;
   - #### Generators
+    - The generators make it possible to pause the execution of a given function, allowing the use of the event loop in a cooperative way;
+    - Generators use the next method to iterate over the available values during function execution;
+    - Upon encountering a yield, function execution is paused until the next method is invoked again;
+    - The return of the next method is an object containing value and done, following the iteration protocol;
+    - Through yield it's possible to return values similarly to return;
+    - In addition, it's also possible to send a value into the generator through the next method;
+    - The return method closes the generator and can return a specific value;
+    - The throw method throws an exception inside the generator, interrupting the flow of execution if the exception has not been handled properly;
+    - Where can generators be used?
+      - As generators implement the iteration protocol, it is possible to use them with Symbol.iterator in a simple way;
+      - Furthermore, it is possible to use generators to synchronize asynchronous calls in a similar way to async/await;